monte-monte/ch32v003fun/examples_ch5xx/aes/README.md

 # Hardware AES

-This examples shows how to use hardware AES encoder/decoder on ch5xx chips (the ones with BLE).
+This example shows how to use hardware AES encoder/decoder on ch5xx chips (the ones with BLE).
 All tested chips have this example working, except ch570.
-Enen though it has a radio and can be used for BLE in some capacity, it seems that AES module is disabled/missing/broken on this chip.
-This results in that the BLE pairing (bonding) fails.
+Even though it has a radio and can be used for BLE in some capacity, it seems that AES module is disabled/missing/broken on this chip.
+This results in the BLE failing in the pairing (bonding) operation.

 ## Registers